rdlauer/articles/blues/dotnet-tinyclr/NET Developer? You're an IoT Developer Too!.md

 While some embedded systems can get away with storing data on an SD card for later retrieval, it's far more useful to actively transmit data as it comes in.
 Wi-Fi, LoRa, and Bluetooth are common technologies used in the IoT, but there is no more ubiquitous global solution for remotely transmitting data than cellular.

+It's also important to consider not only the raw technical ability of communicating over cellular, but also how you then get this data to a cloud endpoint, such as Microsoft Azure.

 ### Introducing the Blues Wireless Notecard

 Cellular has traditionally scared developers due to its archaic AT command syntax (it's an awful developer experience) and likewise businesses have been afraid of the price (per-device monthly plans add up fast).
 So the key to cellular success lies in a tiny pre-paid device-to-cloud data pump called a [Notecard](https://blues.io/products/notecard/).